na50r/bertalign/README.md

 1. I was unable to run it on my local machine / Google Colab
 2. I wanted it to have some additional functionality convennient for my own project

+This code was tested on Python 3.12.6 on local machine

 ## Differences
+This version...
-* My version uses `langdetect` for language detection rather than `googletrans`
+* uses `langdetect` instead of `googletrans`
-* My version allows the user to specify the language, no reliance on language detection
+* allows the user to specify the language, no reliance on language detection
-* My version can either use `faiss-cpu` (locally) or `faiss-gpu` (on Google Colab)
+* can use `faiss-cpu` (locally) or `faiss-gpu` (on Google Colab)
-* My version provides the option to retrieve the aligned sentences directly with a `get_sents` methods
+* provides the option to retrieve the aligned sentences directly with  `get_sents`
-* My version allows the user to change Encoders, no enforcement to use `LaBSE`, can be beneficial if less languages are involved, faster encoders with lower embedding dimension can be used.
+* allows the user to change Encoders, no enforcement to use `LaBSE`, can be beneficial if less languages are involved, faster encoders with lower embedding dimension

+### Noteworthy
+* Original `requirements.txt` used `faiss-gpu==1.7.2` which does not work anymore, hence I use: `faiss-gpu-cu12` for Google Colab
+* Original `requirements.txt` used `googletrans==4.0.0rc1` which uses older dependencies that conflicted with other packages I needed for my project.
+    * Newer versions of `googletrans` are asynchronous, so I opted for using `langdetect` instead.
+    * It may support less languages for language detection than before.
+* `requirements.txt` here uses newer versions of packages:
+    * numba
+    * faiss-cpu
+    * sentence-transformers
+    * langdetect

 ## Installation (local)
 ```sh